ZhiweiDeng459/scHLens/README.md

 **Step2.
 R prerequisites**

-Install R 4.2.2, and then run the following commands:
+Install `R 4.2.2`, and then run the following commands to install packages and set R_HOME:

 ```
 Rscript ./scHLens_be/package.R